Tag: hockey penalties

 Short Answer

-Coincidental penalties occur when players from both teams receive penalties at the same time, and teams usually continue playing with equal manpower.
+Coincidental penalties occur when players from both teams are penalized at the same time with equal penalties, resulting in no manpower advantage.

 Full Explanation